 DAY BY DAY ITINERARY

-Depart From the New York City area for Israel.
+Depart From New York for your flight to Israel.
 Beverages and meals will be served on board.

 Arrive in Tel Aviv and meet our guide.
 We will drive north along the coast to the Galilee and check-in at the hotel to enjoy dinner and a good night’s sleep.

-CAESAREA / MEGIDDO / NAZARETH / JORDAN RIVER
+MEGIDDO / CAESAREA / MOUNT CARMEL / JORDAN RIVER

+We will then climb up Tel Megiddo, one of Solomon’s ancient chariot cities, for a view of the Jezreel Valley and future site of the battle of Armageddon.
 We will drive to Caesarea, an excavated city built by Herod the Great 2000 years ago.
 It served as the administrative capital of Judea for over 600 years.
-We will then climb up Tel Megiddo, one of Solomon’s ancient chariot cities, for a view of the Jezreel Valley and future site of the battle of Armageddon.
-Next we will visit Nazareth, the boyhood home of Jesus.
-We will stop at the Basilica of the Annunciation.
 End the day at the Jordan River and renew your baptism as a true pilgrim!

 CAESAREA PHILIPPI / GOLAN HEIGHTS / MT BEATITUDES / CAPERNAUM